sleeprite/rudis/docs/src/docs/commands/key/ttl.md

 ## Return

-When the key does not exist, return -2.
-When the key exists but the remaining survival time is not set, return -1.
-Otherwise, return the remaining survival time of the key in seconds.
+Integer reply: TTL in seconds, or a negative value in order to signal an error.

+- The command returns -2 if the key does not exist.

+- The command returns -1 if the key exists but has no associated expire.